The votes cast for and against the following three ordinary resolutions were as follows:

 “In light of recent accounting scandals in other sectors of the UK economy, what is the Society’s policy is on reappointment/change of auditors?”

 The integrity and impartiality of our external auditors is one of the key considerations for the Board.
 In order to minimise risk, we follow the UK Corporate Governance Code.
 This requires that we retain the same auditors for no longer than a 20 year period, and undertake a re-tendering process after 10 years.
 Additionally, regulation requires that our statutory auditor, who is responsible for oversight and certification of the audit, is rotated internally.
-This year, Stephen William replaced David Heaton in that role, further strengthening the independence of our external auditors.
+Next year, Stephen Williams will be replaced in that role, with the Audit Committee overseeing the transition, further strengthening the independence of our external auditors.

-You can find more details of the Board’s policies on the retention of external statutory auditors in the Audit Committee report, in the Annual Report and Accounts.
+You can find more details of the Board’s policies on the retention of external statutory auditors in the Audit Committee report, in the Annual Report and Accounts, available on our website.